brandonjaie/JavaProjects/README.md

 ### About The Software Guild
-The Software Guild is an intensive, accelerated apprenticeship program where apprentices develop the essential programming foundations required to enter the market as successful full stack software developers.
+The Software Guild is an intensive, accelerated apprenticeship program where apprentices develop the essential programming foundations required to enter the market as successful junior software developers with full-stack experience.
 Apprentices are instructed and mentored for over 750 hours by senior level developers.
 For more information on this accredited program: http://thesoftwareguild.com